 Here are two examples that I particularly liked.

-The first one is an 8-year-old company video from Zendesk.
+The first one is a company video from Zendesk.
 It presents Zendesk, what it does and why it does it, and, most importantly, it puts people forward.

 After watching the video, you’ll know what really makes Zendesk so unique: its people.